prenigma/testfou/examples/formbot/data/nlufou.md

 - what about my luggage?
 - what will you do with my baggage???
 - what should i do with my baggage?

+## intent:ask_hotel
+- I am tired I want to sleep
+- search a hotel for me
+- hotel near me
+- search a hotel near me
+- find me a hotel please
+- can you find me a hotel
+- i need a hotel please
+- can you find a hotel

+## intent:ask_restaurant
+- restaurants
+- can i be shown a gluten free restaurant
+- i want a french restaurant
+- i'm looking for a Chinese restaurant
+- I need a new restaurant
+- help me find restaurant
+- I'm gonna need help finding a restaurant
+- Hey help me find a restaurant
+- How can you help me find a restaurant.
+- Where is the restaurant
+- Show me how to find a restaurant
+- I need to find this restaurant
+- Help me with finding this restaurant
+- Hey, can you help me with locating this restaurant.
+- Find me a place to eat
+- Can you recommend a restaurant open right now
+- What's the closest restaurant open near me
+- I am hungry, find me some place to go
+- Suggest me a good restaurant around
+- Show me the closest open restaurant
+- What's a good place to eat nearby
+- Recommend me a restaurant around here.
+- Pick a restaurant for me, please
+- Help me find a restaurant
+- Can you find a restaurant for me?
+- Find a restaurant for me?
+- Would you find me a restaurant?
+- Would you find a restaurant for me?
+- Could you find me a restaurant?
+- Could you find a restaurant for me?
+- Could you find me a restaurant to eat at?
+- Find a restaurant for me to eat at.
+- Find me a restaurant where I can eat.
+- Find a restaurant for me where I can eat.
+- I need a restaurant.
+- Can you find me a restaurant?
+- Where should I eat?
+- Find me a place to eat

+## intent:change_destination
+- can you please book for me a new ticket
+- I want to change my destination
+- change my onward flight destination
+- i want another destination
+- london
+- singapure
+- frankfurt

 ## intent:chitchat
 - can you share your boss with me?